occupywifi/firmware/README.md

 The OccupyWifi image provides a simple default captive portal webpage.
 New content can be easily deployed by sticking a USB drive into the device.
 The are a few requirements for loading content from the USB:

  - USB drive must contain a single partition which is formatted as a FAT filesystem
- - Entry point is a single `splash.html` page on the USB drive root directory
+ - Entry point must be a single `splash.html` page on the USB drive root directory
+ - Any other pages or static assets must be hosted under the `static/` directory
+ - Other content that does not match these specifications **will not** be served by the captive portal